bkf2020/adventofcode2020/README.md

 # adventofcode2020
-my code for advent of code 2020. (yes, this may be outdated, since the puzzles were from a month ago, but I can still do these problems!)
+This is my code for Advent of Code 2020.
+I'll try to post solutions on a wiki.

+# Other notes
+I may not be able to solve all the problems, and may not be able to finish all the problems.
+I may not do a problem each day, by the way...